quentinsf/rollease2mqtt/README.md

 ## Running the software

-At present, the main.py script just connects to the hub, finds the motors, asks about their position, and monitors them for changes.
+At present, the main.py script connects to an MQTT broker, connects to the hub, finds the motors, asks about their position, and monitors them for changes.
+It feeds position updates to MQTT, and receives commands from it which it then turns into up/down/stop/set_position requests.

+I have managed to control my blinds from Home Assistant, where they are defined, for example, as follows:

+    cover
+      - platform: mqtt
+        name: "Bedroom front"
+        command_topic: "home-assistant/cover/007/set"
+        position_topic: "home-assistant/cover/007/position"
+        set_position_topic: "home-assistant/cover/007/set_position"
+        payload_open: "OPEN"
+        payload_close: "CLOSE"
+        payload_stop: "STOP"
+        optimistic: false
+        position_open: 0
+        position_closed: 100

-It depends on some packages in requirements.txt, so the best way to run it is probably in a virtualenv:
+The program depends on some packages in requirements.txt, so the best way to run it is probably in a virtualenv:

     python3 -m venv env
     env/bin/python3 -m pip install -r requirements.txt